jju/librarianaut/stopservingcustomers-2019.md

 I'm ending with a bit from Wendell Berry in *Unsettling America*.
 Mostly because I like the parallel between the challenges of big technology in human-scale farming and in human-scale library work.

 >“It is an old story.
 Evil is offering us the world: “All these things will I give thee, if thou wilt fall down and worship me.”
 And we have only the old paradox for an answer: If we accept all on that condition, we lose all.
-What is new is the guise of the evil: a limitless technology, dependent upon a limitless morality, which is to say upon no morality at all. - Wendell Berry, Unsettling America @berryUnsettlingAmericaCulture1997
+What is new is the guise of the evil: a limitless technology, dependent upon a limitless morality, which is to say upon no morality at all. - Wendell Berry, Unsettling America[^5]

+[^5]: Berry, W. (2015).
+Unsettling of America : Culture & Agriculture.* Counterpoint.

 So here we are, stuck in a status quo that pretends to be simple because that is what is profitable for others, not what is of value.
 A shallow education in "what works" is a matter of throwing people into a thresher, not providing them meaningful ways to develop themselves and their communities.
 It's our job to be reflective critical and resistant and stop making it easy for those limitless appetites to devour everything.